sljmn/SmartSpotter-Assessment/README.md

 - A visitor can sign up (only with an "@evil-corp.com" e-mail address though)
 - A user can book a room, without conflicting times and dates.
 So you can't book an occupied room.
-- A user can update the own booking
+- A user can update their own booking
-- A user can cancel the own booking
+- A user can cancel their own booking
 - A user can view all of the bookings
 - A user can invite other users to the booking